Related University Policies and Guidelines

 The following sanctions listed are not mutually exclusive and do not preclude other reasonable and appropriate sanctions in proven cases of academic dishonesty:

 - Failure for the assignment or course

-- Instructors who become aware of an instance of academic dishonesty are expected to notify the student or students involved as soon as reasonably possible, ordinarily within a week.
-Instructors are also expected to inform their dean of the matter.
+- Instructors who suspect an instance of academic dishonesty are expected to notify the student or students involved as soon as reasonably possible, ordinarily within a week.

-- If reasonable proof of dishonesty is ascertained, instructors may, on their own, or on the advice of the dean or committee, impose penalties up to and including failure for the course.
-Any penalties are to be made known to the student involved within a reasonable time, ordinarily within two weeks after the student has been confronted with the evidence.
+- If reasonable proof of dishonesty is ascertained, instructors may, on their own, impose penalties up to and including failure for the course.
+Any penalties are to be made known to the student or students involved within a reasonable time, ordinarily within two weeks after the student or students have been confronted with and responded to the evidence.

-- Instances of suspected dishonesty that do not involve a particular instructor (e.g., cheating on a school wide or standardized test) should be made known to the dean, who will pursue the matter in keeping with the process outlined above.
+- Instances of suspected dishonesty that do not involve a particular instructor (e.g., cheating on a school-wide or standardized test) should be referred to the Dean for resolution.

-- The school will keep a record of proven instances of academic dishonesty.
+- The School will promulgate a written policy for keeping a record of proven instances of academic dishonesty and distribute this policy to its faculty.
 No record will be kept of any unproven allegations.